340:100-3-27. Quality assurance

 (iii) OQSC members have the authority to elect officers based on a simple majority vote and establish by-laws governing the conduct of business.

-(i) develops and refines procedures and the survey instrument used, based upon feedback received from service recipients and their families, providers, and other key constituents;
+(i) develops and refines procedures and the survey instrument used, based on feedback from service recipients and their families, providers, and other key constituents;

 (ii) participates in the selection of agencies submitting proposals to conduct OK AIM activities; and